miguelestradam36/data-analytics/README.md

 ### Save the data you require

 Save the data of your query in an excel file with the name of your choosing

+## Find more information on the documentation of this project

+You can find the documentation here: [Documentation](docs/README.md)